Creamy Beef Stroganoff

 Ingredients

-• 3 cups chicken stock, fresh or from powder
+• 4 cups pork stock, fresh or from powder, or chicken stock

 Instructions